-Additionally, a Complete Response Letter ("CRL") was received from the FDA regarding the NDA for HTX-011 on April 30, 2019.
-The CRL states that the FDA was unable to approve the NDA in its present form based on the need for additional Chemistry, Manufacturing and Controls ("CMC") and non-clinical information.
+Additionally, a CRL was received from the FDA regarding the NDA for HTX-011 on April 30, 2019.
+The CRL states that the FDA was unable to approve the NDA in its present form based on the need for additional CMC and non-clinical information.
 Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues, and there was no requirement for further clinical studies or data analyses.
+In February 2020, we announced that the FDA extended the review period for the NDA for HTX-011 by up to three months.
+The new PDUFA goal date is June 26, 2020.
+The contract manufacturing site used to manufacture HTX-011 has been reinspected by the FDA with no Form 483 observations issued and with a recommendation by the FDA inspector for approval of the site.
+We have not been informed of any other manufacturing concerns.
 We cannot predict the outcome of any interactions that we might have with the FDA or when HTX-011 will receive marketing approval, if at all.

-Our business will be adversely affected if, due to these or other factors, our commercialization of SUSTOL, CINVANTI or HTX-011, if approved, does not achieve the acceptance and demand necessary to sustain revenue growth.
-If we are unable to successfully commercialize SUSTOL, CINVANTI or HTX-011, if approved, our business and results of operations will suffer.
+Our business will be adversely affected if, due to these or other factors, our commercialization of CINVANTI, SUSTOL or HTX-011, if approved, does not achieve the acceptance and demand necessary to sustain revenue growth.
+If we are unable to successfully commercialize CINVANTI, SUSTOL or HTX-011, if approved, our business and results of operations will suffer.

-If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop, our product sales may be adversely affected.
+If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market CINVANTI, SUSTOL, HTX-011, if approved, or any other products we may develop, our product sales may be adversely affected.

-We have established an internal sales organization for the sale, marketing and distribution of SUSTOL, CINVANTI and HTX-011, if approved.
+We have established an internal sales organization for the sale, marketing and distribution of CINVANTI, SUSTOL and HTX-011, if approved.
 In order to successfully commercialize any other products we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
-The development of a sales organization to market SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
+The development of a sales organization to market CINVANTI, SUSTOL, HTX-011, if approved, or any other products we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.

-If we cannot establish satisfactory pricing of SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop that is also acceptable to the U.S. government, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our product sales may be adversely affected and our future revenue may suffer.
+If we cannot establish satisfactory pricing of CINVANTI, SUSTOL, HTX-011, if approved, or any other products we may develop that is also acceptable to the U.S. government, insurance companies, managed care organizations and other payors, or arrange for favorable reimbursement policies, our product sales may be adversely affected and our future revenue may suffer.

-The continuing efforts of the U.S. government, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop commercially viable.
-Our ability to commercialize SUSTOL, CINVANTI, HTX-011, if approved, or any other products we may develop successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such products and related treatments and for what uses reimbursement will be provided.
+The continuing efforts of the U.S. government, insurance companies, managed care organizations and other payors of health care costs to contain or reduce costs of health care may adversely affect our ability to generate adequate revenues and gross margins to make CINVANTI, SUSTOL, HTX-011, if approved, or any other products we may develop commercially viable.
+Our ability to commercialize CINVANTI, SUSTOL, HTX-011, if approved, or any other products we may develop successfully will depend in part on the extent to which governmental authorities, private health insurers and other organizations establish appropriate reimbursement levels for the cost of such products and related treatments and for what uses reimbursement will be provided.